entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-cds.md

 ```

 ### Persistent Volume Claim Descriptor
-This descriptor should provide specifications for the persistent volume claim, including accessModes and resources storage limits.
+This descriptor should provide specifications for the persistent volume claim, including accessModes and resource storage limits.

 ``` yaml
 apiVersion: v1